 What a year 2019 was.
 Encore Boston Harbor opened and mobile sport betting became a reality in Rhode Island.
 New Hampshire approved sports betting.
 But lower than expected casino revenue was seen in every state.
 Many questions still remain for 2020.
 That’s why today we look at Casino Gambling in New England 2020, state by state.
-Part 1 today looks at Maine, Massachusetts and New Hampshire.
+Today looks at Maine, Massachusetts and New Hampshire.
 Part 2 will cover Connecticut, Rhode Island and, yes, even Vermont.
+Here is Casino Gambling in New England 2020 Part 1

 New Hampshire – Casino Gambling in New England 2020